-“During our initial meetings with Bojangles, we toured seven different facilities at breakfast, lunch, and dinner, led by Martin Flores of Bojangles, who provided insightful design history.
+“During our initial meetings with Bojangles, we toured seven different facilities at breakfast, lunch, and dinner, led by one of our Bojangles clients, who provided insightful design history.
 We were able to see restaurants ranging from 25 years old to stores built as a part of the latest custom concept, all of which we were given the freedom to explore as a team.
-It was a great design learning experience for our team to be a part of because we could see each location in action, from orders being cooked in the kitchens to how customers interacted with the store location both before and after they received their meals,” said Larry Lott, Vice-President.
+It was a great design learning experience for our team to be a part of because we could see each location in action, from orders being cooked in the kitchens to how customers interacted with the store location both before and after they received their meals,” said Larry Lott, former HFA Vice-President.

-Once our team took stock of what challenges faced the Bojangles team in terms of efficiency, we knew getting a strong prototype into place for their large format stores and drive-through only (DTO) stores was essential.
+Once our team took stock of what challenges faced the Bojangles team in terms of efficiency, we knew getting a strong prototype into place for their large format stores was essential.
 However, to do this, our team had to ensure that we had the right team and technology ready to go to keep this program successful and profitable in the future.

 Pull Forward for Progress

-Because of a recent change in leadership before we were brought on board, the Bojangles team had recently revaluated and updated some of the goals they had for their growth strategy.
+Before we were brought on board, the Bojangles team had recently reevaluated and updated some of the goals they had for their growth strategy.
 Currently, these goals center around four main strategies, which inform how we partner with them now and will continue to in the future: value engineering, scalability of stores, cost-effective solutions, and design innovation.

 How are we partnering with them to ensure that these goals are at the forefront of our minds each day?
 One of the most significant ways the Bojangles team at HFA works together with the client to ensure that these goals are reached is by investing in technology and innovative approaches to the prototype work.
 Our team relies on the ability of REVIT to help our client visualize the different aspects of the prototype design with more ease than they could if we were utilizing AutoCAD.
 HFA has long emphasized mastering and utilizing REVIT with specific clients, dating back to our first foray into the program in 2005.
 Since that time, our team has continued learning and growing with the technology and capabilities it provides clients no matter the industry.